faudio/faudio/doc/475 Devices.md

 outside world.
 Any client will need to connect at least two devices to each other to form a audio stream.
 While signals and processors denote functions, devices denote sources and sinks of audio data, such as files, memory buffers or audio hardware.
-Typically, each physical audio or midi interface is represented by a single device in the Audio Engine.
-The operating system may also provide abstract devices, representing network connections, software mixers and the like.

 Devices are grouped into *real-time devices*, *non-real-time devices*.
 Audio and midi information are handled by different devices.
-The Audio Engine does not provide non-real-time midi at the moment: if you need to parse and process a midi file, use a different library.
+Note that the Audio Engine does not provide non-real-time midi at the moment: if you need to parse and process a midi file you must use some other method.

 # Real time devices {#rt}

 ## Sessions and streams {#sessionsandstreams}

-The Audio Engine provides access to devices through the concepts of *sessions*, and *streams*.
+The Audio Engine provides access to real-time devices through of *sessions*, and *streams*.
 While a *device* provides access to an external audio interface, a *session* provides access to the entire audio system, and a *stream* to a specific audio computation.
 These concepts are hierarchical, each stream is associated with a device and each device with a session.

+Typically, each physical audio or midi interface is represented by a single device in the Audio Engine.
+The operating system may also provide abstract devices, representing network connections, software mixers and the like.

 The Audio Engine places certain restrictions on the order or acquisition of sessions, devices and streams.
 Any client that wants to obtain a device must first